Portrait of Emilie Flöge: Description

 Portrait of Emilie Flöge depicts Flöge wearing a long blue-mottled robe of her own design, decorated with spirals, dots and gold squares.
 Klimt applied individual decorative pieces in genuine silver and gold leaf.
 The dress is a typical example of ‘reform dress' (Reformkleid): artistic, free-flowing clothing that offered a radical alternative to corsets and conventional women's fashion of the period.
 Set against an unspecified blue-green background, Flöge’s elongated, two-dimensional figure and decorative dress contrast sharply with her naturalistic facial features.
-The pattern of green, red and blue flowers behind her head reinforces the ornamental effect.
-The painting's overall impression is defined by the interplay of colour and decorative structure.
+The pattern of green, red and blue flowers behind her head reinforces the ornamental effect, which, according to Angela Wenzel, may resemble a Japanese leaf fan.
+Wenzel writes that this visually balances the prominent form in the foreground.
+Klimt had already employed this device in his Portrait of Sonja Knips (1898), and he would continue to use it in subsequent works, culminating with Portrait of Adele Bloch-Bauer I (1907).

 Of the two squares in the lower right, one contains Klimt's signature and date, and the other his monogram.
 Art historian Frank Whitford noted these motifs recall Japanese signature seals, and that the painting as a whole shows the influence of Japanese woodblock prints of women wearing richly patterned kimonos.
 Klimt dated the portrait 1902, when Flöge was twenty-eight years old; however, he did not consider it finished.

 Whitford notes that Portrait of Emilie Flöge provides evidence of a significant shift in Klimt's work "towards a highly individual, intricately decorated style".
 As Klimt was close to the sitter and the portrait was not a commission, he was free to abandon the conventions of his earlier work that he still observed in more formal portraits.
 This allowed him to focus instead on the decorative aspects of the composition.
 Klimt would not produce another portrait in this style for several years.
+The painting's overall impression is defined by the interplay of colour and decorative structure.